ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 	 - Ship Units Array is extracted from Order json

-	 - Order Id in the Ship Units is replaced with consignmentId, domain name is retained.
+	 - Order Release Id in the Ship Units are replaced with consignmentId, domain name is retained.

 	 - Ship Units array is passed in HTTP POST request to Function app _"add-order-release-tag"_

 	 - In the function, attribute "tag1" is set as Order's original order release Id.
-For each ship unit the an incrementing counter is appended to the following fields ( domain name is retained)
+For each ship unit an incrementing counter is appended to the following fields :

 	   shipUnit->shipUnitBeanData-> shipUnitXid,shipUnitGid ;